In this page we describe how to deploy a module.

 Setup services for the environment

 Before deploying you need to enable the Managed Node.js module service and assign cloud resources to it.
-To do that, open the console, select the organization, the server-test project and the demo environment.
-Then enable the Managed Node.js module service and assign a Shared Free cloud resource on the provider and the region you choose.
+To do that, open the console, select the organization, the project and the environment.
+Then enable the Managed Node.js module service and assign a cloud resource on the provider and the region of your choice.

 After subscribing resources, you will see in the console your services configurations.